The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 These include Bride the Beautiful, Brigit of the Slim Fairy Folk, and Brigit of the Green Mantle.
 Some documents describe her as Brigh, meaning the Power, The Fiery Arrow, Lady of the Shores, and Flame of Ireland.

-An Irish Goddess with red hair isn’t unusual, but one that had a hair composed of flames is surely a spectacle even in mythology.
+An Irish Goddess with red hair isn’t unusual, but one that has hair composed of flames is surely a spectacle, even in mythology.

 The Story Behind the Sacred Well

-Goddess Brigid was also known to have powers over other elements than fire, including water.
+Goddess Brigid was also known to have powers over elements other than fire, including water.
 She was popular as the Goddess of Sun and Fire and the Goddess of Water.
-This fact had connected her to most of the wells that produce lively waters to the surrounding trees.
+This fact connected her to most of the wells that produce lively waters for the surrounding trees.

 Those wells are known as the “womb of Mother Earth”.
 The significance of the wells dates back to the pagan era.
-And, the most momentous well exist near a large tree in Co.
+The most momentous well exists near a large tree in Co.
 Kildare.
 Worshippers headed there between dusk and dawn, thinking it was when the barriers of the Otherworld were the weakest.

-Most of the wells around Ireland are linked to Goddess Brigid, for her connection to the waters.
-Worshippers performed a pilgrimage to those Brigid’s wells on the first Sunday in August in ancient times.
+Most of the wells around Ireland are linked to Goddess Brigid for her connection to the waters.
+Worshippers performed a pilgrimage to Brigid’s wells on the first Sunday in August in ancient times.

 The Intertwined Story of the Goddess-Saint Brigid